OliverHowardGlanville/Cryptomator4Secube/README.md

 To use this feature, you need a Secube Blu5Group HSM with firmware that supports ECDSA.
 Ensure the device is properly initialized by following the related documentation available at https://www.secube.blu5group.com

-At present, this program is compatible exclusively with Windows systems.
+At present, this feature is compatible exclusively with Windows systems.